-- Enterohemorrhagic strains of E.coli (i.e. Shiga toxin-producing E. coli ) causes bloody diarrhea and hemolytic uremic syndrome (HUS)
+- Enterohemorrhagic strains of E.coli (i.e., shiga toxin-STx producing E. coli ) cause bloody diarrhea and hemolytic uremic syndrome (HUS).

-- Lactose fermenter (this property distinguishes it from Salmonella and Shigella-two most common intestinal pathogen)
+- E.coli are lactose fermenters that give pink colonies in MacConkey agar (this property distinguishes E.coli from Salmonella and Shigella-two most common intestinal pathogens)

 - Antigenic properties: There are more than 1000 antigenic types of Escherichia coli.